 Joint Statement by the International Rhino Foundation and Save the Rhino International

-The use of Advanced Reproductive Technologies (ARTs) to save rhinoceros species has most recently come to the fore in connection with the Northern white rhino, Ceratotherium simum cottoni, a subspecies that now has only three individuals remaining on the planet.
+The use of Advanced Reproductive Technologies (ARTs) to save rhinoceros species has most recently come to the fore in connection with the Northern white rhino, Ceratotherium simum cottoni, a subspecies that now has only two individuals remaining on the planet.

 This is a very complicated issue.
 The International Rhino Foundation and Save the Rhino International have the deepest respect for the group of scientists from San Diego Zoo Global in California and the Leibniz Institute for Zoo and Wildlife Research in Berlin, who are working to transform cells from living rhinos into gametes and then use in vitro fertilization (IVF) to create embryos and revitalize the population.
 We do not, however, believe that the methods will be in place before the last representative of the Northern white rhino subspecies dies.

 Despite an unknown (but certainly large) number of procedures conducted over a period spanning more than 15 years, fewer than 10 live rhino births have resulted from artificial insemination (AI).
 Only two rhino embryos have ever been created: one grew to two cells, the other to three cells; the technology to accomplish the aims of this project has a long way to go.
 IVF has never been used successfully for any rhino species.
 Each species is very unique and the reproductive physiology is different.
 IVF requires specific conditions to mimic the uterine environment and it will take a lot of time and enormous funding to perfect the methodology.
 The teams working on ART for the Northern white rhino are well aware that the surviving members of the subspecies will be long-dead by that time; therefore, the plan is to use Southern white rhinos as surrogates.
 Nevertheless, establishing a viable pregnancy in a surrogate female may prove enormously challenging.